Sharon Public Library (Portfolio Piece)

 Secondary Research - Literature

-To ensure we asked the right questions during primary research, we spent some time doing library discovery work through secondary sources, most notably literary research from sources like the American Library Association and Pew.
+To ensure I asked the right questions during primary research, I spent some time doing library discovery work through secondary sources, most notably literary research from sources like the American Library Association and Pew.
 These sources helped to align personal experience with reality before designing survey and interview questions.

 The survey asked participants about their library habits, frequency, access points, information channels, onsite vs virtual usage, and demo/psychographic info to help determine needs for the refreshed site.
 Each member of our team executed their own research (as directed) but we combined all data to create a more comprehensive view of library patron activities and expectations.